Logistics The New Buzzword.

 I could never understand why a guy from India or Pakistan wanted to drive a truck or a taxi anyway.
 Many of those newcomers to Canada were highly educated.
 Some were doctors or engineers back in their home countries, yet they were unable to pursue their chosen career paths here in Canada.
 It was all politics, but they still needed a job so for whatever reason many gravitated towards various driving jobs.

-I recall many times when I would be sitting in the driver’s room with other drivers who like me were all earning a well above average income.
+I recall many times I would be sitting in the driver’s room with other drivers who like me were all earning a well above average income.
 I myself did make a good living driving a truck, but I could have made so much more.
 Although, I was not too keen on working the extra hours readily available and I would always pass on working any overtime.
 Because I was higher on the seniority list, the OT hours had to be offered to me first.
 I always turned them down and eventually I told my supervisors to stop offering them to me altogether.

 Other drivers would eagerly gobble them up.

 Eventually, I was proven right and the gravy train went off the rails.
 In June of 1996, all of us well payed union drivers were told we were no longer company employees and we were all being let go.
-The company was finally doing what all the other companies with drivers were doing, they were now going owner-operator.
-They no longer needed a fleet of trucks and so they no longer needed any of us drivers.
+The company was finally doing what all the other companies with drivers and trucks were doing, they were now going owner-operator.
+They no longer needed a fleet of trucks so they no longer needed any of us drivers.

 The logistics at Beatrice Foods were changing and the gravy train was now pulling into the station after its final run.